Access studies program

 - Mandatory weekly workshops on academic, health/ well-being, and career topics

 - Social, cultural, and physical events throughout the year

 - Social and cultural events throughout the year

-- A supportive team of Aboriginal Peer Mentors and Tutors
+- A supportive team of Indigenous Peer Mentors and Tutors

 On-campus housing is available, and living in residence provides an opportunity to meet new people, live in a study-oriented atmosphere, and get help for academic and personal challenges.

-UBC’s Okanagan campus prioritizes housing for all self-identified Aboriginal students who plan to start studies in September; housing applications need to be submitted before the housing deadline for students to receive priority.
+UBC’s Okanagan campus prioritizes housing for all self-identified Indigenous students who plan to start studies in September; housing applications need to be submitted before the housing deadline for students to receive priority.

 Indigenous Integrated Learning Community